inmation/WebStudio-docs/actions/README.md

 }
 ```

-- `content`: Can be a single widget or a complete grid compilation.
-The latter is not supported yet.
+- `content`: Can be a single widget or a complete compilation.

 ### Read